|BIRTH OF THE "SPECTRE" GUNSHIP|

 crews from the 16th SOS stationed at Korat AB flew

-merchant ship, S.S.
+ship, S.S.
 Mayaguez.
-The operation began on
+The operation began on 12 May when

-12 May when the Mayaguez was seized by the Cambodian
+the Mayaguez was seized by the Cambodian navy about 100

-navy about 100 miles off the coast of Cambodia in
+miles off the coast of Cambodia in International waters.

-Marines wounded or KIA.
-Anyone involved in the
+wounded or KIA.
+Anyone involved in the operation should

 Great Detailed Gunship Bit of History